sparkflows/sparkflows-docs/docs/loadbalancer/aws-app-loadbalancer.rst

 * Port forwarding

-As Fire Insights by default running on port 8080 for HTTP & 8443 for HTTPS, Make sure forward HTTP or HTTPS to specified port on which Fire Insights is running.
+Fire Insights by default runs on port 8080 for HTTP & 8443 for HTTPS.
+Make sure to forward HTTP or HTTPS to specified ports on which Fire Insights is running.

 ::